aws-samples/cdk-eks-blueprints-patterns/docs/patterns/generative-ai/showcase.md

 ## Next steps

-You can go the [AWS Blog](https://aws.amazon.com/blogs/) to explore how to learn about [New Tools for Building with Generative AI on AWS](https://aws.amazon.com/blogs/machine-learning/announcing-new-tools-for-building-with-generative-ai-on-aws/).
+You can go [AWS Blogs](https://aws.amazon.com/blogs/) to learn about [New Tools for Building with Generative AI on AWS](https://aws.amazon.com/blogs/machine-learning/announcing-new-tools-for-building-with-generative-ai-on-aws/).
 Also check on another blog our on [Enabling Foundation Models to Complete Tasks With Agents for Amazon Bedrock](https://aws.amazon.com/blogs/aws/preview-enable-foundation-models-to-complete-tasks-with-agents-for-amazon-bedrock/).

 ## Cleanup